opl-/beatsaber-http-status/protocol.md

 Contains only the `performance` property of [Status object](#status-object).

 Contains the `noteCut` property with an object value as described in [Note cut object](#note-cut-object).
-Only the properties describing the note data will be set, leaving the cut and swing related properties with their default values.
+Only the properties describing the note data will be set, leaving the cut and swing related properties at their default values.

 ### `bombCut` event